5 ESSENTIAL WEIGHT-LOSS TIPS FOR MEN: A HOW-TO GUIDE

 Now, down to the external side of things: what to eat vs what not to eat.
 This is all about nutrition.
 We’ll start with what you shouldn’t eat, which boils down to three things: simple carbs, sugars, and excessive calories.
 These contain a disproportionate number of calories relative to their poor nutritional value and are present in foods like sodas, snacks, white bread, and fried foods.

 As for what you should be eating, aim for fruits, veggies, proteins, and a moderate amount of complex carbs.
 Fruits, veggies, and complex carbs contain fiber, which will keep you fuller for longer, meaning you’ll be less inclined to snack throughout your day.
+You may even consider trying oatmeal after exercising to ensure you are fueling your body with healthy proteins and nutrients after a hard workout.

 Fruits are sweet and contain low amounts of natural sugars, so if your sweet tooth is on the prowl, satisfy it with some fruit.
 If you’re looking for some tasty complex carbs, both oats and whole-grain bread are excellent choices, especially for breakfast.
 Oats Overnight is a great place to start if you’re looking to add complex carbs to your morning.